oogles/djem/docs/topics/permissions.rst

 Checking permissions
 ====================

-The two main ways of using the object-level permissions system to check a user's permissions on a specific object are:
+The main ways of using the object-level permissions system to check a user's permissions on a specific object are:

 * the ``permission_required`` decorator for function-based views or ``PermissionRequiredMixin`` mixin for class-based views
 * the ``ifperm`` and ``ifnotperm`` template tags